DataWraith/notelog/README.md

 ### Notes Directory

 By default, notes are stored in `~/NoteLog`.
 You can specify a different directory using the `-d` or `--notes-dir` option or by setting the `NOTELOG_DIR` environment variable.
+You will need to create the directory yourself before using Notelog.

 The notes directory is organized as follows:
 ```